 One of the most interesting tropes that pop up in anime are half-human anime characters.
 What that means exactly can vary from show to show, but here's the basic run-down: hybrid anime characters possess both human DNA and DNA from another species.
 In most cases, the non-human species is a mythical one, like demons, elves or angels.
 Half-human hybrids are typically born to one human parent and one non-human parent, but some are fused with another species later in life, often violently.
 Half-human characters are typically found in demon anime and shounen anime.

 Being a hybrid can mean enhanced magical and physical abilities, like it does for Tokyo Ghoul's Kaneki Ken and Gohan from DBZ.
-In some cases, like with Gojyo from Saiyuki, it means facing discrimination and functions as an allegory to real-world racism.
+In some cases, like with Gojyo from Saiyuki, it means facing discrimination.
 In other cases, like with Eina Tulle in Is It Wrong to Try to Pick Up Girls in a Dungeon?, the character's hybrid nature has basically no impact on anything.
 Take a look at some of the best half-human hybrid characters and vote up your favorite.

 It's difficult to chose just one half-human hybrid from Dragon Ball Z. There's Trunks, Bulla, Gohan, Marron - the list goes on.
 Gohan, a half-human, half-Saiyan, deserves special mention for a few reasons.
 First of all, he's the only half-human, half-Saiyan to display significantly greater power than his full-Saiyan equivalents.
 That's just cool.